apache/jackrabbit-site/src/site/markdown/standalone-server.md

 Running the standalone server
 -----------------------------
-You need Java version 5 or higher to run the Jackrabbit standalone server.
+It is recommended to use Java 11 or higher to run the Jackrabbit standalone server and deny illegal reflective access operations for security reasons.
-To start the server, double-click on the standalone jar file, or invoke it on the command line.
+To start the server, invoke it on the command line.

-    $ java -jar jackrabbit-standalone-1.6.0.jar
+    $ java --illegal-access=deny -jar jackrabbit-standalone-2.20.10.jar
     Welcome to Apache Jackrabbit!
     -------------------------------
     Using repository directory jackrabbit